 (2) The number of stores open excludes one franchised store in Canada that ceased operations as a Dave & Buster's on May 31, 2013.
 Our location in Nashville, Tennessee, which temporarily closed from May 2, 2010 to November 28, 2011, due to flooding is included in our store count for all periods.
-Our Kensington/Bethesda, Maryland location (which we anticipate closing in mid-August 2014) is included in store counts for all periods presented.
+Our Kensington/Bethesda, Maryland location (which permanently closed on August 12, 2014) is included in store counts for all periods presented.
 Our store count has been adjusted downward for the two store closures in Dallas, Texas, one in fiscal 2011 and one in fiscal 2012.